What Distracts Us When We Drive? - NYCM Insurance Blog

 Distractions Are Everywhere When Driving.
 Read About 4 Common Distractions and How to Avoid Them.

 Most people know about the perils of distracted driving and the importance of keeping your focus on the road and its surroundings.
-But despite the growing awareness around the dangers of multitasking and operating a motor vehicle, distracted driving was responsible for 3,142 deaths and more than 400,000 injuries in 2020 according to the National Highway Traffic Safety Administration.
+But despite the growing awareness around the dangers of multitasking and operating a motor vehicle, distracted driving was responsible for 3,308 deaths and nearly 290,000 injuries in 2022 according to the National Highway Traffic Safety Administration.

 There are a number of things to remain aware of when behind the wheel of a motor vehicle, and unfortunately a growing number of distractions make it difficult for us to maintain our focus on the road.
 As vehicles are becoming equipped with new technologies like digital displays, backup cameras, GPS, and bluetooth capabilities, it may seem even more challenging to keep yourself from being sidetracked from driving.